The best type of leadership for a CrossFit coach

-It goes without question that a good coach should have an extensive skillset including both physical and psychological resources.
-But if I had to choose the most essential attribute when faced with the task of managing groups, I’d probably go with leadership.
+It goes without question that a good coach should have many valuable assets in their toolbox.
+They must be physically and mentally capable.
+But if I had to choose the most essential skill, I’d probably go with leadership.
+It’s the most relevant psychological skill when managing groups.

 What types of leadership are there?

-The leader that focuses on the task, on the other side, is a more “typical leader” in the sense that they are known for giving most orders, communicating more frequently and organizing collective and individual action to achieve the group goal.
+The leader that focuses on the task, on the other side, is the “typical leader” in the sense that they give most orders, communicate more frequently and organize collective and individual action to achieve the group goal.
 They always know what to do and they also know how to transmit the information to their followers.
 Their level of commitment is insurmountable.

 Why should a coach be a leader?

+And a good one, too.
+Ideally, we should focus on the task and the emotions.
 In a certain way, a coach is a captain for all their athletes.
-Every class is a small team that walks into the affiliate with the goal of bringing forth their best version.
-Our focus as coaches – and leaders – should be for all of our athletes to reach their goals.
+Every class is a small team that comes in with the goal of bringing forth their best version.
+Our focus as a coach – and a leader – should be for all of them to reach their goals.

 types of leadership